inet-framework/inet-showcases/wireless/ieee802154/doc/index.rst

 and an :ned:`IntegratedVisualizer` module.

 Routes are set up according to a star topology, with the controller at the center.
-This is achieved with the following configuration of :ned:`Ipv4NetworkConfigurator` defined in the ``startopology.xml`` file:
+This setup is achieved with the following configuration of :ned:`Ipv4NetworkConfigurator` defined in the ``startopology.xml`` file:

 .. literalinclude:: ../startopology.xml